 Open the Gnome Disk Utility by searching for Disks in the Gnome launcher.
 Select your USB drive and click the - sign to remove the current partition.

 This will delete all data on the drive.
 Once the original partition has been removed, the - sign will disappear and you will see a + sign.
 Click the + and select Type as FAT.
 You can use any name you want for the Volume Name.

 Once complete, click the play sign that now shows to the left of the - sign.
 Click on the link that will appear below, it will be similar to /media/name/Firmware.

 Once this is open, right click anywhere in the right side of the window and select paste.
 You should have something similar to the below.

 Your USB Flash Drive is now ready.
 Leave it connected, connect your laptop charger and then turn off your laptop.

-Turn your laptop back on and instantly tap the F7 key repeatedly until you see a blue boot menu appear.
-Your USB drive should be listed in this menu.
-Use the arrow keys to select it and press the enter key to boot from it.
+Turn your laptop back on and instantly tap the F7 key (or Fn + F7 if you have function lock enabled) repeatedly until you see a blue boot menu appear.
+Use the arrow keys to select the EFI Shell and press the enter key to boot from it.